Azure/BatchSparkScoringPredictiveMaintenance/README.md

 `pip install --upgrade databricks-cli`

+# Setup

+## Connect the CLI

-Then connect the CLI to your databricks instance using your [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management).
+We need to connect the CLI to your databricks instance.
+This can be done using a Databricks generated [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management).

-Use the following command:
+Start from a command line, using the following command:

 `databricks configure --token`

 This will prompt you for your Azure Databricks hostname (copy this from the browser address bar), and then the [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management).

-# Setup
+Once complete, the CLI will always connect to this Databricks instance.

 ## Import Notebooks